scalalandio/chimney/docs/docs/supported-transformations.md

     // Target
     //   c: scala.Long - no accessor named c in source type Source
     //
     // There are default values for c, the constructor argument/setter in Target.
-Consider using .enableDefaultValues.
+Consider using .enableDefaultValues or .enableDefaultValueForType.
     //
     // Consult https://chimney.readthedocs.io for usage examples.
+    ```

+If enabling global values globally, seems too dangerous, you can also limit the scope of their usage, by enabling only
+default values of one particular type:

+!!! example

+    ```scala
+    //> using dep io.scalaland::chimney::{{ chimney_version() }}
+    import io.scalaland.chimney.dsl._

+    case class Source(a: String, b: Int)
+    case class Target(a: String, b: Int = 0, c: Long = 0L)

+    Source("value", 128).into[Target].enableDefaultValueOfType[Long].transform
+    // val source = Source("value", 128)
+    // Target(source.a, source.b /* c is filled by the default value */)
+    Source("value", 128).intoPartial[Target].enableDefaultValueOfType[Long].transform
+    // val source = Source("value", 128)
+    // partial.Result.fromValue(Target(source.a, source.b /* c is filled by the default value */))
     ```

 ### Allowing fallback to `None` as the constructor's argument